 He writes of the rot in British politics which have bred a ‘caste of career politicians more concerned with serving patrons than constituents and, as a result, increasingly incapable of even feigning sincerity when interacting with the public’.
 So, the solution he comes up with is dismantling parliament to allow for the £6 billion work of restorative work to go ahead and in its temporary replacement set up a people power structure where power is summoned and temporarily bestowed on a group of people.

 The book is short so unsurprisingly lacks specifics leaving a lot of room for the reader to work out the possibilities of a new order.
 A point to also ponder on which the author repeatedly makes is the degradation of truth in the fourth estate.
 He states the worrying fact that in 2016 the Oxford dictionary had post-truth as its word of the year and in 2017 Collins dictionary had fake news.

-The other political polemic I read in the same week is titled Bad Stories: What the Hell Just Happened to our Country? by Steve Almond explaining how Donald Trump came to be the leader of the free world.
-I opened a twitter account post-American election just to read his twitter rages and understand the power he held.
-Perusing posts left me more confused than ever and with a new feeling of depression that a political novice like me may relate to.
+The other political polemic I picked up the same week is titled, Bad Stories: What the Hell Just Happened to our Country?, by Steve Almond explaining how Donald Trump came to be the leader of the free world.
+I had opened a twitter account post-American election just to read his twitter rages and try to understand the power he held.
+Perusing his posts left me more confused than ever and with a new feeling of depression that other political novices like me may relate to.
 So, this book came at a good time and it is so thought-provokingly good that I have sadly butchered my copy with my sticky notes stuck on pages and handwritten notes on the margins.

 Steve Almond hosts the New York Times podcast Dear Sugars and he teaches at Nieman Fellowship for Journalism at Harvard.
 Having authored eight books, his brilliance and smart commentaries on American current affairs are engaging and informative.